 The VRSM is not intended to create immovable barriers in the VR process.
 However, there are certain goods and services that cannot be purchased with VR funds or that require a specific level of review and approval before authorizing the purchase.
 For more information on restricted goods and services, see D-205: Purchasing Thresholds and Restrictions and D-206: Purchasing Restrictions.
 For more information about required approvals and consultations, refer to the relevant sections of the VRSM and to the Required Approvals and Consultations Table in the appendices of this manual.

 When there is a clearly demonstrated vocational need that cannot be approved at the local field office, the VR counselor discusses the circumstances with the VR Supervisor, VR Manager, and/or a regional or state office program specialist.
 Together, they determine whether there is justification for requesting an exception to published policies and procedures.
-If the need is justified, then the VR counselor sends a request for an exception to his or her policies and procedures through your chain of management to state office for consideration.
+If the need is justified, then the VR counselor sends a request for an exception to policies and procedures through your chain of management to the Deputy Division Director for Field Services for consideration.
+However, exceptions to policies and procedures based on federal and state laws, statutes, and rules or regulations are not allowable.

+For additional information on other required approvals and consultations, refer to E-200: Summary Table of Approvals, Consultations, and Notifications and content throughout this manual.

 …